 - Select each of the three lines and customize it using the “Rename” and “Labels” command buttons from the ROI menu.

 - Draw a line over one single division and then set the scale from the “Analyze” menu, “Set scale” command.
-In the “Known Distance” text box, introduce the coefficient from gauge manual, function of knife number (in this case, 10 microns).
+In the “Known Distance” text box, introduce the coefficient from the manual, function of knife number (in this case, 10 microns).

 - In order to get the scale bar, draw a line in the lower right corner (for example) then, from the “Analyze” menu, select the “Tools” submenu and “Scale Bar ” command .
 In “Width in Mic” text box, one may use a more practical length such as 100 microns.